Robin Hood Line: Proposed extension

 Just north of Shirebrook station is a junction with a freight branch line that was used for coal traffic to High Marnham power station via Warsop, Edwinstowe and Ollerton.
 Following closure of the power station the line is disused but has been kept open and fully maintained as a test track for driver training.

-In mid-2009 Nottinghamshire County Council commissioned a feasibility study to consider a plan to extend the Robin Hood Line along this route by extending the current hourly service between Nottingham and Mansfield Woodhouse to Ollerton, calling at Shirebrook, Warsop and Edwinstowe (for Center Parcs Sherwood Forest holiday resort).
-Nottinghamshire CC have remained keen on the idea, and met with the rail minister Claire Perry in March 2016 to press for the scheme to be adopted.
-The new line would be about 6 mi long, but as much of it is used for driver training, only about 2 mi of new track would be required, and the infrastructure is still in good condition.
+In mid-2009 Nottinghamshire County Council commissioned a feasibility study to consider a plan to extend the Robin Hood Line along this route by extending the current hourly service between Nottingham and Mansfield Woodhouse to Ollerton, calling at Shirebrook, Warsop and Edwinstowe.

+Nottinghamshire CC remained keen on the idea, and met with the rail minister Claire Perry in March 2016 to press for the scheme to be adopted.
+The new line was anticipated to be 6 mi long, but as much of it is used for driver training, only about 2 mi of new track would be required, and the infrastructure is still in good condition.

 A report produced for Nottinghamshire CC in February 2016 suggested that the likely costs of reinstatement, including the rebuilding of the three stations, would be between £18.9M and £24.5M, with signalling accounting for more than half of that figure.
 Operating costs were estimated to be some £1.6M per year, with revenue from fares expected to be a little over half of that, and the rest to be found from subsidies.
 A condition of the awarding of a new East Midlands franchise for operating the line in 2019 was that the operator was required to produce a business case for the extension to Ollerton.

-There are also plans to reinstate passenger trains over the freight-only line from to the closed Pye Bridge railway station on the Erewash Valley line.
-The line, which has been named the Maid Marian line, has been championed by Ashfield District Council, as it would greatly improve access to the proposed Toton HS2 station for residents in the area.
+There were also plans to reinstate passenger trains over the freight-only line from to the closed Pye Bridge railway station on the Erewash Valley line.
+The Executive Mayor of Mansfield, Tony Egginton, was involved in 2014 East Midlands Councils discussions hypothesising Robin Hood line links to Toton and HS2, and had a further "ambitious vision" of high speed links to Europe via an extended Eurostar service.
+In late 2016, Nottinghamshire County Council confirmed their backing.

+The same line, which has been named the Maid Marian line, has been championed by Ashfield District Council, as it would greatly improve access to the proposed Toton HS2 station for residents in the area.
 In February 2020, they commissioned a public consultation on the idea, and in November 2020 submitted a bid for the second round of the government's Restoring Your Railway fund, to cover the cost of a feasibility study.
 The project was one of fifteen schemes which were successful in obtaining such funding.